Brian Davis PhD University of Pittsburgh, Pittsburgh, PA, USA

 Esra Neufeld PhD IT’IS Foundation, Zurich, Switzerland

-Gisele Lincevicius PhD Physiology University, Sao Paulo, Brazil
+Gisele Lincevicius PhD Heart Institute, Faculty of Medicine, University of Sao Paulo, Sao Paulo, Brazil

 John Osborn PhD University of Minnesota, Minneapolis, MN, USA